eclipse-archived/golo-lang/backlog.markdown

 * Common collection sugar functions (lists, maps, sets, ...)

+* Cache method / function resolution in the runtime support classes.

 * The inline-cache is slow at the terminal node since every call can yield a new method handle.

 ## Internals